chasebarrett/sales-approval-automation/README.md

 **Allowlist, not blocklist.** Rather than auto-approving everything and hunting for problems, the system auto-approves only orders that clearly meet safe criteria and routes anything unusual to CSRs as edge cases — the existing manual path.
 This contained risk to a small, reviewable set instead of betting on catching every exception after the fact.

-I first confirmed the gate was actually removable: a conversation with the **warehouse manager** to understand downstream impact, then with the **CFO** and the **Direct Sales Manager** to trace the gate's history and confirm it was no longer a real control.
+I first confirmed the gate was actually removable: a conversation with the **warehouse manager** to understand downstream impact, then with the **VP Finance & Operations** and the **Direct Sales Manager** to trace the gate's history and confirm it was no longer a real control.
 Only then did I design the automation.
 (See [Solution Design](solution-design.md) for the alternatives weighed and the full rationale.)

 ![Order flow before and after the SATS automation](diagrams/order-flow.svg)